ihargit/NeutronMail/README.md

 ## Requirements:
 - Pixel perfect
-- Work in last version of Chrome
+- Works in last version of Chrome